Shirley Jones Pays Tribute To Her Late Stepson And ‘Partridge Family’ Co-Star David Cassidy

 “As a little boy, his sweet sensitivity and wicked sense of humor were already on display, and I will treasure the years we spent working and growing together.
 I will also find solace knowing that David is now with his dad.”

-Shirley also said that her sons with Jack Cassidy— Shaun, Patrick, and Ryan—are “deeply missing their brother today.”
+Shirley also said that her sons with Jack Cassidy — Shaun, Patrick, and Ryan — are “deeply missing their brother today.”

 Shirley Jones’ son, Shaun, who became famous in his own right with a pop music career and a starring role on The Hardy Boys, took to social media to remember his half-brother’s visits to their father’s house when they were kids.
 You can see Shaun’s touching tweets below.